Colleges by Location

 Main Student Body

-That year, the school had an out-of-state student body percentage of 53.19.
-The total number of undergraduate students enrolled at the institution was 11,365, 102 of which were foreign students.
-The number of transfer students at this school was 420.
+The school reported an out-of-state student body portion of 53.19% for that year.
+The total number of undergraduate students enrolled at the institution was 11,365, 102 of which were international students.
+The school admitted a total of 420 transfer students.

 Student Population Gender Ratio

-With a coeducational student body, the school had 5,395 male and 7,031 female full-time students in 2025.
+The student body is coeducational, with 5,395 male and 7,031 female full-time students in 2025.
 543 full-time graduate men and 875 full-time graduate women attended this school.

 Student Population Diversity

-This school had 294 Asian students and 92 Afro-American students in 2025.
-482 students at this school declared as Hispanic/Latino and 309 as multirace.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 294, while the number of African American students was 92.
+482 undergraduates at this school declared as Hispanic/Latino and 309 as multirace.
 The school also had 3 students who declared as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
 There were also 371 students whose ethnicity is unknown.

 Cost